Millennials having surprising impact on collector car hobby

 So, what are they buying?

 “People have a hard time believing this, but what we see with our policy core data, they really like cars and trucks from the late ‘60s and early ‘70s,” Wiley said in an interview with the ClassicCars.com Journal.
-“This is where 70 percent of their quotes (requests for insurance) fall, which is what a lot of Gen-Xers and Baby Boomers like, too — pony cars, muscle cars, vintage trucks and SUVs.”
+“This is where 70% of their quotes (requests for insurance) fall, which is what a lot of Gen-Xers and Baby Boomers like, too — pony cars, muscle cars, vintage trucks and SUVs.”

 Wiley adds that there’s an assumption that what Millennials want are vintage imports or brand-new sporty cars, “and there certainly are pockets of interest,” he says, “but that’s still a pretty small number.”

-Yes, he says, Millennials are more interested that other age-related demographic groups in Japanese Domestic Market cars but, he adds, its primarily because they are the more exotic versions of the cars Millennials could afford back when they were in high school or had just graduated, or they were the cars they were driving while playing video games.
+Yes, he says, Millennials are more interested than other age-related demographic groups in Japanese Domestic Market cars but, he adds, it's primarily because they are the more exotic versions of the cars Millennials could afford back when they were in high school or had just graduated, or they were the cars they were driving while playing video games.

 But when it comes to collecting, it turns out Millennials are going collector-car marketplace mainstream.